_

 ABOUT THE ATTORNEY

-He practiced medical malpractice defense for three years at Sax Law LLC and HeplerBroom LLC, defending nurses, hospitals, and doctors in professional neligence.
-Mr. Hakimi then worked in a legal role at JPMorgan corporate banking, facilitating the negotiation and implementation of complex financing contracts.Finally, in 2022, he founded his own practice, initially as "Hakimi Law," then with the partnership of "Kulek, Hakimi & Katz," and finally as the solo practice of: CorePoint Law LLC.
+Nathan B. Hakimi, Esq., the principal attorney of CorePoint Law LLC, grew up in the Chicagoland area, studied Cognitive Science at Brandeis University and then earned his Law Degree at IIT Chicago-Kent College of Law.He practiced medical malpractice defense for three years at Sax Law and HeplerBroom, defending nurses, hospitals, and doctors in professional neligence.
+Mr. Hakimi then worked in a legal role at JPMorgan corporate banking, facilitating the negotiation and implementation of complex financing contracts.Finally, in 2022, he founded his own practice, initially as "Hakimi Law," then with the partnership of "Kulek, Hakimi & Katz," and then as the solo practice of: CorePoint Law LLC.Attorney Hakimi is known for his strategic and tactical approach in commercial litigation, business transactions, deal negotiation and dispute resolution, and trial practice.
+He is respected for his intelligence, fairness, and commitment to achieving success while upholding the integrity of the legal system.Nathan has three children, lives in the West Rogers Park neighborhood of Chicago, where he participates in the Orthodox community, enjoys playing and listening to music, and engages in the study of philosophy, neuroscience, and computer science.

 TESTIMONIALS